I am a tarot-slinging, nature-loving, Moon-worshipping witch — but I am also deeply connected to my city life.

 This was my favorite surprise in The Urban Tarot.
 This isn’t just a deck for city people or queer people or magicians or collectors.
 This is an unapologetically radical deck that questions the foundations of our society that the original tarot decks merely observed.
 The most important queer takeaway is not the soft butch Princess of Disks (although I’m in love with her and she’s amazing) or even the two women kissing in front of a busy, beautiful Pride parade to represent the Ten of Cups.
 It is the activism and call to action in cards like the 10 of Wands.
 It is the importance of remembering the big picture underscored throughout the deck.
 It is the often stark reminder that those of us in mid-sized to large cities have location privilege where these fights are being fought and it is our sworn, magical duty to fight those fights.

 A queer and feminist quirk that I adore in this deck is the re-ordering of the Court cards.
 They now go, in order: Knight, Queen, Prince, Princess.
 I admittedly haven’t fully learned or harnessed the new images and interpretations yet, but a Princess sitting at the head of the suit full of the suit’s raw energy is very evocative.
 Each Court is also named with a keyword – the Knight of Cups is “The Seducer”; the Princess of Wands is a burlesque dancer (!) named “The Dancer” to help guide your understanding.
 There is a lot of feminism in this rewrite of the courts, and it is beautiful.
-One thing I would have liked to see is a couple of female knights, and perhaps a transgender court card or two.
+Though Scott is an out trans woman, one thing I would have liked to see is a couple of female knights, and perhaps a transgender court card or two.
 (Obviously you can’t tell a transgender person by looking at them, but someone with trans pride memorabilia or t-shirts would’ve been a great fit.)
 In such a queer and radical deck otherwise, the absence of gender bending and trans community members was a little jarring.
+But while there isn’t visible representation in the tarot, you are supporting trans art and deck creation by supporting this deck.
 Even so, these cards have already tripped my understanding of the courts and their function into something much more powerful and useful when reading.

 I haven’t talked specifically about the Major Arcana yet, though I think they are the deck’s strongest feature.
 Scott calls heavily on life in the city for the majors.
 Death is a doctor, and it’s up to interpretation whether his bringing death is good or bad.
 The Chariot is a young man riding on a car through the streets.
 The Devil is, appropriately, reminiscent of a rock-and-roll god-wannabe tempting those who like men from the bathroom of a bar into debauchery and losing control.
 The whole set of majors is as provocative as it is emotionally powerful, and they pull together a more full reading in a really unique way.